ROS2 Plugin

 -1 |

-QOS liveliness lease duration (in milliseconds).
-If publisher doesn’t declare liveliness within this period, it’s considered inactive. |
+QOS liveliness lease duration (in milliseconds), if publisher doesn’t assert liveliness within this time it’s considered inactive |

 aimrt: